A Travel Price Comparison for California Carmel-by-the-Sea vs. Napa Valley for Food, Couples, Nightlife, and Attractions

 Carmel-by-the-Sea might be a small town, but there's plenty to do in the area.
 It's a great spot for a beach vacation.
 This town offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

-With food and shopping around the scenic area of Napa Valley, there's plenty to do.
+With food and shopping around the idyllic area of Napa Valley, there's plenty to do.
 Your budget might influence how long you stay.
 Hiking can easily take up a good amount of your time here, too.
 This is a popular place to visit for a weekend.
 With all of its activities, you can easily fill a weekend here.

 Five days in Carmel-by-the-Sea or Napa Valley?